NicoleHitter/sweet-home-cakes/README.md

 * Footer was not sitting at bottom of page so had to change css details for it.
 * Initially project did not load into elephant database so heroku could not find it.
 Had to use dumpdata command for each model not present there and then to load data.

+# Database
+  * To create a managed Postgres database go to ElephantSQL and Signup/Signin to your account.

+  * Click on 'Create New Instance'.

+  * Name your database, choose the 'Tiny Turtle' payment plan and click 'Select Region'.

+  * Choose your region and then create the database.

+  * In the instances page, click the name of your chosen database.

+  * In the 'details' section of the following page copy the Postgres url.

+  * You can now use this URL when linking the database to the project's GitHub repository.

 # Deployment
 The following are the steps I went through to deploy my live site: